 Bad Business Habits

 Every business has some bad habits, but when it comes to risk management, it’s important to know where you can improve without too much effort, stress, or cost.
 In fact, some of your company’s bad habits might be putting sensitive data at risk, and that’s a big deal–but luckily, it’s not difficult to fix.
-All you need to do is identify bad habits and replace them with better, stronger ones so that this new year is your best one yet.
+All you need to do to minimize business risk is identify bad habits and replace them with better, stronger ones so that this new year is your best one yet.

 Bad habit: overlooking software updates